 A.2.2 Springing

-Springing forces at or near the resonant heave/pitch/roll natural periods of TLP’s are an important contributor to tendon fatigue and shall be properly accounted for to assess fatigue damage accumulation.
+Springing forces at or near the resonant heave/pitch/roll natural periods of TLP’s are an important contributor to tendon fatigue and should be properly accounted for to assess fatigue damage accumulation.
 Springing forces are also important in the assessment of extreme tendon tensions in extreme design sea states (Mercier, et al., 1997) [190].

 The springing response is, in contrast to ringing, very dependent on the damping of the system.
-The springing response does commonly not appear in "bursts", like the ringing response, but more in terms of continuous, modulated groups.
+The springing response does not commonly appear in "bursts", like the ringing response, but more in terms of continuous, modulated groups.
 The full calculation of second-order springing forces is quite involved, but the theory has been validated experimentally (Mercier and Niedzwecki, 1994).
 However the implementation of the theory for random sea states is not routinely done, primarily because it is not clear that application of the second-order diffraction theory for calculation of springing forces is sufficient in that third- and higher-order springing forces should also be included in the analysis (Newman, 1995 [200]).
-In some cases, ringing responses are known to be important but are not included in the theoretical modeling.
+In some cases, ringing responses are known to be important but are not included in theoretical modeling.

 A.2.3 Ringing